alixnovosi/scripts/bin/soundboard_scripts/README.md

 let go,
 and then select the bank by pressing or holding a key, for nine options.

-In bank-switching mode,
+In bank-switching mode:
-PRESSING the first button will take you back to the bank you were just on without changing.
+* PRESSING the first button will take you back to the bank you were just on without changing.
-HOLDING the first button selects bank 1 / the default bank, PRESSING buttons 2-5 select banks 2-5, and HOLDING buttons 2-5 select banks 6-9.
+* HOLDING the first button selects bank 1 / the default bank,
+* PRESSING buttons 2-5 select banks 2-5,
+* and HOLDING buttons 2-5 select banks 6-9.

 In regular mode,
-PRESSING button one will stop the current playback (well, any key will, but this also won't play something else),
+* PRESSING button one will stop the current playback (well, any key will, but this also won't play something else),
-HOLDING button one goes into the mode switch,
+* HOLDING button one goes into the mode switch,
-PRESSING buttons 2-5 plays sounds 1-4 for this bank, and HOLDING buttons 2-5 plays sounds 5-8 for this bank.
+* PRESSING buttons 2-5 plays sounds 1-4 for this bank,
+* and HOLDING buttons 2-5 plays sounds 5-8 for this bank.